 This makes me think of…….

-Write a post then write 5 great comments as part of the post – use some interesting comment starters for each comment.
+Write a quick post then include5 great comments as part of the post – use some interesting comment starters for each comment.

 Once you have finished your work at school, you can often go and play with something in the room.